I Wore Le Labo’s Santal 33 Every Day for 372 Days in a Row*

-Passionately.
-Forever.
-Still — even after it has been skewered in online outlets ranging from Fashionista to The Cut, which wrote: “In a recent Quinnipiac poll, one in five women said she wears Le Labo Santal 33 as her preferred fragrance.”
-That, of course, is a joke, though before I realized that it was, I figured that depending on where they asked people — perhaps in a Venice Beach pilates studio — it might very well be true.
+That said: To know Santal 33 is to hate it — for its omnipresence, its ubiquity, its dominance.
+Unless you love it, like I do — passionately — it has been skewered in online outlets ranging from Fashionista to The Cut, which wrote: “In a recent Quinnipiac poll, one in five women said she wears Le Labo Santal 33 as her preferred fragrance.”
+I read that without realizing it was a joke, figuring that depending on where they asked people — perhaps in a Venice Beach pilates studio — it might very well be true.

 What Does Le Labo Santal 33 Smell Like?